O.K. Connery: Production

-Neil Connery was working as a plasterer in Scotland until he was fired for losing his tools.
+Neil Connery was working as a plasterer in Scotland until he was sacked for losing his tools.
 Based on Connery's relation to his brother Sean, the matter received international media attention.
 When Terence Young heard Connery interviewed with his trade union about the matter on the radio, he mentioned to Italian producer Dario Sabatello that Connery sounded like his brother.
 Sabatello met Connery at the Caledonian Hotel in Edinburgh to recruit him to play the lead role in a Eurospy film.
 Connery recalled when he did his screen test the crew kept saying "OK, Connery, OK"; that became the title for the film.

 Experienced director Alberto De Martino, who had previously filmed Upperseven, the Man to Kill and Special Mission Lady Chaplin (both 1966), recalled his father Romolo de Martino doing Connery's extensive makeup and having problems with Connery's inexperience as an actor.
 He also recalled Sabatello approaching Sean Connery to do an appearance in the film; he emphatically refused.

 Connery's voice is dubbed by an actor with an American accent.
 In an interview in Cinema Retro, Connery said that he was undergoing medical treatment when voice dubbing of the film was in progress, leading another person to voice his lines in the English version.

-Lois Maxwell recalled she earned more money for the film than her combined award wage payments from all her appearances in the Eon Productions 007 films put together.
+Lois Maxwell recalled she earned more money for the film than any of her other award wage payments from her appearances in the Eon Productions 007 films.

-O.K.
-Connery was filmed in Tetuán, Morocco, Monaco and Spain.
+O. K. Connery was filmed in Tetuán, Morocco, Monaco and Spain.

 Release

-O.K.
-Connery was released in Italy in 1967.
-The film was distributed in the United States by United Artists (at the time also the distributor of the EON Productions Bond films), the year Sean Connery left the James Bond series, under the title Operation Kid Brother.
+O. K. Connery was released in Italy in 1967, the same year Sean Connery left the James Bond series.
+The film was distributed in the U. S. by United Artists (at the time also the distributor of the Eon Productions Bond films) under the title Operation Kid Brother.
 It was one of six Italian films released worldwide by United Artists in 1967.

-On video release, the film had alternate titles which included Operation Double 007, Secret Agent 00 and Operation Kid Brother.
+The film had alternate titles for video release which included Operation Double 007, Secret Agent 00, and Operation Kid Brother.

-O.K.
-Connery was featured on the television series Mystery Science Theater 3000 on September 11, 1993, as Operation Double 007.
+O. K. Connery was featured on the television series Mystery Science Theater 3000 as Operation Double 007 on September 11, 1993.